Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

+Numerical results available in the literature for the so-called Stefan problem are used as validation of the SPH results including phase change.
+To simulate this problem, the domain is initially filled with liquid; solidification starts when the temperature of the walls drops below freezing.
+All properties for solid and liquid are assumed to remain constant in each phase.

-For the initial problem, fluid is assumed to be in liquid form and close to freezing temperature.
-Wall temperature is suddenly dropped below freezing point and solidification starts from the boundaries toward the centre of cuboid.
-Fluid and solid properties are assumed to be constant and the values for non-dimensional parameters are $\theta=(T_i-T_w)/(T_m-T_w)=1$ and $St=C_s (T_m-T_w)/L=0.641$.
-Figure \ref{fig:H_4} shows the solidification front along the diagonal of cross section of the cuboid.
-For comparison, results reported by Cao et al. \cite{Cao_89}, Crowley \cite{Crowley_78}, and Hsiao et al. \cite{Hsiao_86} have also been plotted in this figure.
+Values of the non-dimensional parameters are $\theta \equiv (T_i-T_w)/(T_m-T_w)=1$ and $St \equiv C_s (T_m-T_w)/L=0.641$.
+Figure \ref{fig:H_4} shows the solidification front along the diagonal of the domain.
+For comparison, results reported by Cao et al. \cite{Cao_89}, Crowley \cite{Crowley_78}, and Hsiao et al. \cite{Hsiao_86} are also plotted in this figure.
+Results show the trends reported by the SPH model agree well with the literature.

-The second problem has the same configuration as before with only the initial temperature being at a value larger than phase change temperature.
-Non-dimensional parameters for this problem are $\Theta=(T_i-T_w)/(T_m-T_w)=9/7$ and $St=C_s(T_m-T_w)/L=2$, $\alpha _l/\alpha _s=0.9$, and $k_l/k_s=0.9$.
+The second problem is the same, but the initial temperature is higher than the phase change temperature.
+Non-dimensional parameters for this problem are $\Theta=9/7$ and $St=2$, $\alpha _l/\alpha _s=0.9$, and $k_l/k_s=0.9$.
 Figure \ref{fig:H_5} compares results for this test case against results of Cao et al. \cite{Cao_89}, Hsiao et al. \cite{Hsiao_86}, and Keung \cite{Keung_80}.
+SPH values are again in excellent agreement with the literature values.